kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 | 9604            | 343 MB          |
 | 10250           | 370 MB          |

-As shown in the benchmark, the size of etcd grows with increase in the number of resources in the cluster but the growth is slower when reports-server is installed.
-As reports-server stores policy reports in a seperate database, they don't take up any space in etcd.
-At 10k reports, database size of etcd is 33% smaller when reports-server is installed.
+As shown in the benchmark, the size of etcd grows as the number of resources in the cluster grows, but the growth is slower when reports server is installed.
+As reports server stores policy reports in a separate database, they don't take up any space in etcd.
+At 10,000 reports, the database size of etcd is 33% smaller compared to when reports server is installed.

 ## Getting Started